particle-iot/docs/src/content/reference/device-os/firmware.md

 bool reserve(size_t size)
 ```

 This can only be used to reserve additional space.
-To make the buffer smaller, use
+To make the allocated buffer smaller, use
 trimToSize().

 It is possible to reserve additional bytes at the end of the buffer that are larger than
 the data size.
 This allows for more efficient appending to the buffer when you know
 the eventual size, and eliminates multiple reallocations.

+Normally you will use `resize()` to change the number of bytes used; this call is only
+for affecting the underlying memory used.

 ### trimToSize() [Buffer class]